 To encourage landlords to improve the quality of the City's rental housing stock, Resolution 15138 allows landlords to recover from tenants the cost of certain substantial improvements, amortized over time.
-In addition, landlords are required to file a Capital Improvement Plan whenever a tenant must be temporarily relocated or a tenancy terminated because of the work associated with capital improvements; however, landlords are currently prohibited from doing so by an urgency ordinance passed by the City Council in response to the COVID-19 pandemic.
+In addition, landlords are required to file a Capital Improvement Plan whenever a tenant must be temporarily relocated or a tenancy terminated because of the work associated with capital improvements.